QuantEcon/lecture-python-intro/lectures/business_cycle.md

     ylabel : str
         Label of the y-axis
     txt_pos : float
-        Position of the label position
+        Position of the recession labels
     y_lim : float
         Limit of the y-axis
     ax : matplotlib.axes._subplots.AxesSubplot